 New Expectations for Sales & Marketing

-In the optics, photonics, medical device, nanotech and other engineering-driven industries we serve, evolving buying behaviors and communication styles are affecting how we sell to the next generation of engineers.
-And it’s not just ‘kids these days’—what starts with the Millenials and Gen X-ers can become the norm for us all.
+In the optics, photonics, medical device, manufacturing and other engineering-driven industries we serve, evolving buying behaviors and communication styles are affecting how we sell to the next generation of engineers.
+And it’s not just ‘kids these days’—what starts with the Millennials and Gen X-ers can become the norm for us all.
 The largest growing demographic on Facebook, for example, is 50+.